Terence Tao: Family

-Tao also has two brothers (Trevor and Nigel), who are living in Australia.
-Both formerly represented the country at the International Mathematical Olympiad.
-Tao speaks Cantonese but cannot write Chinese.
-Tao is married to Laura Tao, a Chinese-American woman who is an electrical engineer at NASA's Jet Propulsion Laboratory.
-They live with their son and daughter (William and Madeleine) in Los Angeles, California.
+Tao also has two brothers, Trevor and Nigel, who are currently living in Australia.
+Both formerly represented Australia at the International Mathematical Olympiad.
+Furthermore, Trevor Tao has been representing Australia internationally in chess and holds the title of Chess International Master.

 Childhood

-A child prodigy, Tao exhibited extraordinary mathematical abilities from an early age, attending university-level mathematics courses at the age of 9.
-He is one of only three children in the history of the Johns Hopkins' Study of Exceptional Talent program to have achieved a score of 700 or greater on the SAT math section while just eight years old; Tao scored a 760.
+A child prodigy, Terence Tao skipped 5 grades.
+Tao exhibited extraordinary mathematical abilities from an early age, attending university-level mathematics courses at the age of 9.
+He is one of only three children in the history of the Johns Hopkins Study of Exceptional Talent program to have achieved a score of 700 or greater on the SAT math section while just eight years old; Tao scored a 760.
 Julian Stanley, Director of the Study of Mathematically Precocious Youth, stated that Tao had the greatest mathematical reasoning ability he had found in years of intensive searching.

 Tao was the youngest participant to date in the International Mathematical Olympiad, first competing at the age of ten; in 1986, 1987, and 1988, he won a bronze, silver, and gold medal, respectively.
 Tao remains the youngest winner of each of the three medals in the Olympiad's history, having won the gold medal at the age of 13 in 1988.

 Career

 At age 14, Tao attended the Research Science Institute, a summer program for secondary students.
 In 1991, he received his bachelor's and master's degrees at the age of 16 from Flinders University under the direction of Garth Gaudry.
 In 1992, he won a postgraduate Fulbright Scholarship to undertake research in mathematics at Princeton University in the United States.
 From 1992 to 1996, Tao was a graduate student at Princeton University under the direction of Elias Stein, receiving his PhD at the age of 21.
 In 1996, he joined the faculty of the University of California, Los Angeles.
 In 1999, when he was 24, he was promoted to full professor at UCLA and remains the youngest person ever appointed to that rank by the institution.

 He is known for his collaborative mindset; by 2006, Tao had worked with over 30 others in his discoveries, reaching 68 co-authors by October 2015.

-Tao has had a particularly extensive collaboration with British mathematician Ben J. Green; together they proved the Green–Tao theorem, which is well-known among both amateur and professional mathematicians.
+Tao has had a particularly extensive collaboration with British mathematician Ben J. Green; together they proved the Green–Tao theorem, which is well known among both amateur and professional mathematicians.
 This theorem states that there are arbitrarily long arithmetic progressions of prime numbers.
 The New York Times described it this way:

 Many other results of Tao have received mainstream attention in the scientific press, including: